-- (a) This three-party Environmental Management Agreement (2001-2005) is complete. - Related to Action NPS-2: Starting in 2010, Essar has implemented an extensive ground and surface water monitoring program as part of the Environmental Compliance Approval for the landfill.
-Analysis is performed on a quarterly basis and reported annually to the MOECC. - (b) For information on shoreline stabilization, see Action FF-9.
+- (a) This three-party Environmental Management Agreement (2001-2005) is complete. - Related to Action NPS-2: Starting in 2010, Essar

+• (b) For information on shoreline stabilization, see Action FF-9.

 Current work and actions to be undertaken: No further action required.